-Philips Ambilight 50PUT8509/98 is a 50 inch Ultra HDTV equipped with a dual core processor and an ultra-narrow bezel which offers less distractions and more viewing.
+Philips Ambilight 50PUT8509/98 is a 50-inch Ultra HDTV equipped with a dual-core processor and an ultra-narrow bezel which offers fewer distractions and more viewing.
 It’s pixel-plus Ultra HD engine helps running 4K content with a breeze.
 And also 3 sides incarnation of Philips patented Ambilight technology which uses a set of LED’s to create ambient light with a similar hue and intensity with content which-so-ever is being played on TV.

 Philips Ambilight TV Design

-This TV, on it’s first look shall impress one for sure.
-It’s a gorgeous TV, with a polished aluminium finish at edges, bezel is ultra slim which gives overall sophisticated looks to it.
-The bezel gives impression that it’s wrapped around the screen like a picture frame, also it’s not noticeable while watching the TV.
-The minimalist open stand is one of the useful part which also sets the TV apart from many of its rivals.
-Also it got a good height, which is a plus point to access power source which otherwise would be a pain to access if you have kept the TV standing.
+This TV, on its first look, shall impress one for sure.
+It’s a gorgeous TV, with a polished aluminium finish at edges, the bezel is ultra slim which gives overall sophisticated looks to it.
+The bezel gives an impression that it’s wrapped around the screen like a picture frame, also it’s not noticeable while watching the TV.
+The minimalist open stand is one of the useful parts which also sets the TV apart from many of its rivals.
+Also, it got a good height, which is a plus point to access power source which otherwise would be a pain to access if you have kept the TV standing.

-Talking about ambilight, in the instance, it’s a row of LED’s mounted at 3 sides (top, left & right) at rear of TV which emit lights to match the same the color of content being played in TV with a remarkable accuracy.
-You’ll be surprised to see how you’ll be getting the effect of light colors changing with content of TV even if it’s of a DTH or any content being played online or via USB.
-This technology is fun, when paired with Ambilight Hue, however don’t use it with high intensity.
+Talking about Ambilight, in the instance, it’s a row of LED’s mounted at 3 sides (top, left & right) at the rear of TV which emit lights to match the same the colour of content being played in TV with remarkable accuracy.
+You’ll be surprised to see how you’ll be getting the effect of light colours changing with the content of TV even if it’s of a DTH or any content being played online or via USB.
+This technology is fun, when paired with Ambilight Hue, however, don’t use it with high intensity.
 Hue just adds another level of viewing experience to it.

-Although this TV fulfill every check list on design of a slim TV, another most striking feature i found which people usually don’t observe is that it uses direct LED system, where LED’s are placed behind the screen rather than at the edge.
-And benefit of this technology is that it helps in delivering superior contrast performance compared to TV’s with has LED on edges.
-Also it’s supported by Micro Dimming system which actually divides the picture into thousands of small sections for a much accurate analysis and thus it delivers more accurate results which is powered by Philips image processing engine.
-This micro dimming feature runs in being in conjunction with functioning of ambient light sensor built into the TV.
-Although micro dimming does not support local dimming where separate sections of the TV screen LED lights could be controlled individually.
+Although this TV fulfils every checklist on the design of a slim TV, another most striking feature I found which people usually don’t observe is that it uses direct LED system, where LED’s are placed behind the screen rather than at the edge.
+And the benefit of this technology is that it helps in delivering superior contrast performance compared to TV with has LED on edges.
+Also, it’s supported by Micro Dimming system which actually divides the picture into thousands of small sections for much accurate analysis and thus it delivers more accurate results which is powered by Philips image processing engine.
+This micro dimming feature runs in being in conjunction with the functioning of ambient light sensor built into the TV.
+Although micro dimming does not support local dimming in which separate sections of the TV screen LED lights could be controlled individually.

-While i write this article, this TV is among the Philips TOP line 8500 series which has the Pixel Plus Ultra HD Engine which can deliver sharper images with brighter whites and blacker black.
-It’s Digital Natural Motion which is an award winning motion enhancement technology helps in diminishing judder and output excellent sharpness in picture quality.
-Not to forget the 400Hz motion rate ultra HD resolution, which is specially a required thing for high end gaming with high FPS rate.
+While I write this article, this TV is among the Philips TOP line 8500 series which has the Pixel Plus Ultra HD Engine which can deliver sharper images with brighter whites and blacker black.
+It’s Digital Natural Motion which is an award-winning motion enhancement technology helps in diminishing judder and output excellent sharpness in picture quality.
+Not to forget the 400Hz motion rate ultra HD resolution, which is especially a required thing for high-end gaming with high FPS rate.

-While looking at this TV, i can finally say that it’s a big improvement on overall content deliver interface and everything is much quicker to navigate and looks are much lot better.
-This TV also learn your watching habits and recommend content accordingly on the smart TV GUI.
+While looking at this TV, I can finally say that it’s a big improvement on overall content delivery interface and everything is much quicker to navigate and looks are many lots better.
+This TV also learns your watching habits and recommend content accordingly on the smart TV GUI.

 Set Up Philips Ambilight TV

-For installation part, Philips has a separate trained team for installing the TV, until you have to specify the customer care that you need to get their UHDTV installed, otherwise you’ll the persons at your home who are well versed in installing HDTV’s.
-Since it’s was a TV for reviewing purpose only, i preferred to kept it on the table top and must say, it’s quiet a sturdy and comes with a well balanced stand.
-Weight of TV itself is 16.4kg and along with stand it totals to 17.9kg which gives a good assurance that it won’t get dis-balanced easily.
+For installation part, Philips has a separate trained team for installing the TV, until you have to specify the customer care that you need to get their UHDTV installed, otherwise, you’ll the persons at your home who are well versed in installing HDTVs.
+Since it’s was a TV for reviewing purpose only, I preferred to keep it on the table top and must say, it’s quite sturdy and comes with a well-balanced stand.
+Weight of TV itself is 16.4kg and along with a stand, it totals to 17.9kg which gives a good assurance that it won’t get dis-balanced easily.

-Considering the setup of picture and sound quality, there are not much options for custom settings, rather there are predefined set like Standard, Natural, movie, sports and more.
-You can manually adjust brightness, contrast and color depth by moving back to setup wizard.
-In same way, Sound also has predefined settings like Personal, original, movie, music, Game and News.
+Considering the setup of picture and sound quality, there are not many options for custom settings, rather there is predefined set like Standard, Natural, movie, sports and more.
+You can manually adjust brightness, contrast and colour depth by moving back to the setup wizard.
+In the same way, Sound also has predefined settings like Personal, original, movie, music, Game and News.

-Although on default settings, bass levels in the ‘sound settings and styles’, overpower treble of ‘voice’, however the settings i mentioned above delivered the best what we require regularly for watching News, movies and TV serials.
-For me, Philips should add some more options for fine-tuning the sound as well like it has for Picture currently.
+Although on default settings, bass levels in the ‘sound settings and styles’, overpower treble of ‘voice’, however the settings I mentioned above delivered the best what we require regularly for watching News, movies and TV serials.
+For me, Philips should add some more options for fine-tuning the sound as well as it has for Picture currently.